Children Need to Play for Healthy Development

 With each piece, Iona and Peter Opie introduced a wealth of information, noting the earliest known publications of the rhyme, describing how it originated, illustrating changes in wording over time, and indicating variations and parallels in other languages.
 Moreover, in the general introduction, the Opies discuss the different types of rhyme and the earliest published collections, and they address such questions as who was Mother Goose and whether or not individual rhymes originally portrayed real people.

-People in the PlayGround: Children's Laureate Michael Rosen explores life in the playground today.
+PlayGround: Children's Laureate Michael Rosen explores life in the playground today.

 Fifty years ago, Iona and Peter Opie began their ground-breaking research on the games and songs, jokes and riddles, fights and friendships which fill the break-time of children up and down the country.
 Even in the 1950s, there were mounting anxieties about the lives of children and the effects of consumerism and the media.
 These anxieties have now grown to become one of the greatest concerns of modern British life.
 Michael Rosen has been presenting "A series of five programmes on children's play in school playgrounds, as part of an exploration of the work of Peter and Iona Opie."
 Experts include Georgina Boyes.
 Anyone interested in playground rhymes, clapping and skipping games.